StetHD/tarifa-book/usage/info.md

 * check the Cordova install.
 * check the required external tools.
 * print version numbers of the Cordova platforms and required tools.
-* print the ids of supported devices (`--verbose` to print human readable strings when available).
 * print whether the command got called from inside a tarifa project.
 * dump project parsed configuration if used with `--dump-configuration` option

 ```
 Usage: tarifa info

-Get some information about your environment and your devices.
+Get some information about your environment.

 Options: